matrix-io/matrix-documentation/docs/Alexa/MatrixCreator.md

 8. (Optional) WiFi Wireless Adapter for Pi 2 ([Buy on Amazon](http://www.amazon.com/CanaKit-Raspberry-Wireless-Adapter-Dongle/dp/B00GFAN498/)).
    **Note:** Pi 3 has built-in WiFi.

-For extra credit, we'll show you how to [remote(SSH)][1] into your device, eliminating the need for a monitor, keyboard and mouse - and how to tail logs for troubleshooting.
+For extra credit, enable [remote(SSH)][1] into your device, eliminating the need for a monitor, keyboard and mouse - and how to tail logs for troubleshooting.

 ---